SEARCH

 You could also use physical clues: if hydrangeas stay blue in your garden, that’s a good indication the soil pH is right where you want it.

-Water the plant deeply (to avoid burning roots with next step) and then apply an application of aluminum sulfate Al2(SO4)3, also called powdered alum.
+Water the plant deeply (to avoid burning roots with next step) and then apply an application of aluminum sulfate Al2(SO4)3, also called powdered alum, following the product instructions.

 You can find this online or at a plant nursery.
 There are also similar products for this purpose at plant nurseries: Color Me Blue or Color Me Pink.